AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/admin/actions-data-sync-faq.md

    ![](assets/actions-data-sync-faq-3.png)

-The activity data such as email, call, interesting moment and web, is all sourced from Marketo Engage’s database.
+The activity data such as email, call, interesting moment and web, is all sourced from Marketo Engage's database.
 The Sales Insight Smart Grid makes a request to the Marketo Engage instance to retrieve this each time a sales user loads the Sales Insight panel.

    ![](assets/actions-data-sync-faq-4.png)